Srekel/tides-of-revival/README.md

 It's impossible to build a game like Tides without a team.
 There is an incredible amount of things to do in a lot of different areas and dimensions.
 We value kindness, diversity, and avoiding stress.
 Poke me (Anders) on any of my channels if you're interested. :)

+Only the source is stored on Github.
+All content is stored on a private SVN for cost and licensing issues.
+Let us know if you want to try building and running the game and we can help you out!